 This is David Savage, master craftsman and the inspiration behind Rowden Atelier.
 David is very largely retired but still comes into Rowden to wave his arms about.
 It is his ideals, his lifetime link with the Arts and Crafts movement, which drives our ethics and frames how we treat one another, and especially how we treat makers.

 A lifetime of experience in the bespoke luxury furniture business.
 His experience has been instilled with all the teachers at Rowden.
 Daren Milman has worked with David for over fifteen years.
-Ed Wild, Jonathan Greenwood and Jonathan Walter all trained directly with David Savage.
+Ed Wild, Jonathan Greenwood, Matthew Lacey and Jonathan Walter all trained directly with David Savage.
 All can offer, from different viewpoints, priceless advice on the practicalities of running a successful bespoke furniture maker business.

 This is Senior Craftsman, Daren Milman – Daren runs the workshops and has been working with us at Rowden for over fifteen years.
-Four-year apprentice trained as a cabinet maker he has over twenty-five years experience.
+With a four-year apprenticeship as a cabinet maker he has over twenty-five years experience.
 Asked to describe Daren to a visiting lecturer Rose Carter Stout a former student said: “Daren is like a young Yoda, but before he got wrinkly!”
 We know him as one of the best makers and one of the best teachers there is.
 “Daren is amazing, he is one of those quiet, calm people that never gets flustered and always seems to have an answer to your problem”.